Plutonomicon/plutonomicon/numeric.md

 This raises the question of whether we can recover something similar to an additive inverse, but in the context of a canonical natural order.
 It turns out that we can.
 Let `M = (S, +, 0)` be a commutative, canonically-ordered monoid with canonical natural order `<~=~`.
 Then, there exists an operation _monus_ (denoted `^-`), such that `x ^- y` is the unique least `z` in `S` such that `x <~=~ y + z`.

-We call such an `M` a _hemigroup;_ if `M` happens to be an additive monoid, that would make it an _additive hemigroup._ The term &#39;hemigroup&#39; derives from Gondran and Minoux, designed to designate a &#39;separate but parallel&#39; concept to groups.
+We call such an `M` a _hemigroup;_ if `M` happens to be an additive monoid, that would make it an _additive hemigroup._ The term 'hemigroup' derives from Gondran and Minoux, designed to designate a 'separate but parallel' concept to groups.

-This terminology is a little different to Gondran and Minoux&#39;s original presentation: in their work, a hemigroup must be cancellative.
-We take the approach described here for two reasons: firstly, having a parallel to minus (in monus) makes the &#39;symmetry&#39; with groups far clearer; secondly, our goals are  a sensible definition of arithmetic in Plutus, rather than a minimal elucidation of properties.
+This terminology is a little different to Gondran and Minoux's original presentation: in their work, a hemigroup must be cancellative.
+We take the approach described here for two reasons: firstly, having a parallel to minus (in monus) makes the 'symmetry' with groups far clearer; secondly, our goals are  a sensible definition of arithmetic in Plutus, rather than a minimal elucidation of properties.

-tl;dr of the above: we can define a mutually-incompatible notion similar to additive inverses (based on an operation called &#39;monus&#39;), which follows its own rules.
+tl;dr of the above: we can define a mutually-incompatible notion similar to additive inverses (based on an operation called 'monus'), which follows its own rules.

 ## A different subtraction